svilkata/Elasticsearch/README.md

-II.
-With docker-compose file we benefit:
+**II.
+With docker-compose file:**
+1. One node cluster and Kibana
+  - run `docker-compose up` to load the **docker-compose.yaml** file
+  - run `docker-compose down` to preserve data entered so far
+  - run `docker-compose down --volumes` to delete also the volume and the data entered so far

+2. Three node cluster and Kibana
+  - run `docker-compose -f docker-compose-3Node-cluster.yaml up` to load the **docker-compose-3Node-cluster.yaml**
+  - run `docker-compose -f docker-compose-3Node-cluster.yaml down` to preserve data entered so far
-  - keeping/preserving data entered so far in a docker volume
+  - run `docker-compose -f docker-compose-3Node-cluster.yaml down --volumes` to delete all 3 volumes and erase the data entered so far

 ### Test all the CRUD operations